 This qualification consists of compulsory modules at Level 5 and a combination of compulsory and elective modules at Level 6, totalling 360 Credits.

-Compulsory Modules at Level 5, 69 Credits:
+Compulsory Modules, NQF Level 5, 69 Credits:

-• Chemistry I (T and P), 15 Credits.
+• Chemistry I (T and P),15 Credits.

 • Communication Skills I, 9 Credits.